Responsible tourism in Thailand: Thai Ecotourism and Adventure Travel Association (TEATA)

 The Thai Ecotourism and Adventure Travel Association (TEATA) was set up in 1997 with the aim to share experience-based knowledge and expertise, ensure the sustainability of responsible tourism, and promote meaningful experiences for Thailand's guests.
 TEATA works with ecotour operators who are members of TEATA with ecotourism activities in their tours.
 The public can use TEATA as a database to search for tour operators with ecotourism activities.

 Community Based Tourism Network Coordination Centre

-Community Based Tourism (CBT) Network Coordination Centre provides a database of CBT communities, programs and services.
+The Community Based Tourism (CBT) Network Coordination Centre provides a database of CBT communities, programs and services.
 It aims to link up tour operators or tourists to local communities for CBT programs.
 One example of such program is living with the locals to learn about their way of life and another example is the give back to the local community by volunteering.
 Presently, however, the CBT programs face questions of viability due to local constraints as well as the challenges that comes from the state such as the complex bureaucratic procedures and the lack of financial capital.